Identity Crisis (Definition + Examples)

 Have you ever had an identity crisis?

-If you don’t think you’ve experienced one yourself, you might have seen one take place in movies or TV.
+If you don’t think you’ve experienced one, you might have seen one occur in movies or TV.
 Maybe the star of your favorite TV show takes an episode to “rebel” and take on a whole new persona.
 But identity crises are not just for TV.
 They are a real phenomenon in psychology!

 What Is An Identity Crisis?